mspbannister/dand-p6-tfl_visualisation/README.md

 ## Feedback

 As part of the development process, I solicited feedback from friends and family on my evolving visualisation.
-This can be summarised as follows:
+This is documented below.

-1. Advised to encode bike hire data in both colour and size (not just size).
+1. "This looks ok, but have you thought about using colour to illustrate the different number of hires?
+It might be clearer than just changing the bubble size."
-2. Advised that the red colour scheme is too aggressive.
+2. "I don't like the colour scheme; I think the red is really aggressive.
+It sort of puts me off wanting to explore the graphic further."
-3. Advised that the default cursor when hovering over the buttons (text style) meant that clicking them wasn't intuitive.
+3. "When I hover the mouse over these buttons, the cursor style implies that there is text underneath, not an object to be clicked.
+Can you change this to make it more obvious to users that this is an interactive feature?"

 ## Conclusion